Ōfunato: Climate

-Ōfunato has a humid subtropical climate (Köppen climate classification Cfa) bordering on a humid continental climate (Köppen climate classification Dfa) with warm summers and cold winters.
-The average annual temperature in Ōfunato is 8.4 °C. The average annual rainfall is 1472 mm with September as the wettest month and January as the driest month.
-The temperatures are highest on average in August, at around 21.0 °C, and lowest in January, at around -2.9 °C.
+Ōfunato has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cold winters.
+The average annual temperature in Ōfunato is 11.7 °C. The average annual rainfall is 1472 mm with September as the wettest month and January as the driest month.
+The temperatures are highest on average in August, at around 23.2 °C, and lowest in January, at around 1.1 °C.

 Demographics

 Per Japanese census data, the population of Ōfunato peaked around the year 1980, and has declined over the past 40 years.

 History

 The area of present-day Ōfunato was part of ancient Mutsu Province, and has been settled since at least the Jōmon period, and numerous shell middens around Ōfunato Bay have been excavated by archaeologists.
 During the Sengoku period, the area was dominated by various samurai clans before coming under the control of the Date clan during the Edo period, who ruled Sendai Domain under the Tokugawa shogunate.

 The village of Ōfunato was created within Kessen District, Iwate on 1 April 1889 with the establishment of the modern municipalities system.
 The 1896 Sanriku earthquake caused a 25-meter tsunami which killed 27,000 people in the area. Ōfunato was elevated to town status on 1 April 1932.
 The 1933 Sanriku earthquake had a magnitude of 8.4 and caused a 28-meter tsunami which killed 1522 people.

 The neighboring town of Sakari and the villages of Akasaki, Takkon, Massaki, Ikawa and Hikoroichi merged with Ōfunato on 1 April 1952, forming the city of Ōfunato.
 The city became internationally famous when it was hit by a tsunami caused by the Valdivia earthquake in Chile 22 May 1960.
 On 15 November 2001, the town of Sanriku (from Kesen District) was merged into Ōfunato.